HISTORY OF ICP IN GOVERNMENT PROCUREMENT

 Historically, this programme was initiated by the Government of Malaysia in 1983.
-The term used then was ‘Countertrade’ and was under the auspicious of the Ministry of International Trade and Industry.
+The term used before was ‘Countertrade’ and under the auspicious of the Ministry of International Trade and Industry.

 Later, in the mid 90’s, the activities were focused on the defense related procurement and the offset programme concentration was on the defense-related activities under the auspicious of Ministry of Defense.

 In 2001-2002, the Economic Planning unit has commissioned a study to analyse the outcomes of the defense-based Countertrade programme.
 The study has recommended to main recommendations, which were brought to the Cabinet for approval and one of those was about TDA establishment.

 In 2004, the Government has initiated a first-of-its-kind commercial countertrade programme in Malaysia.
 TDA which was temporarily assigned to MIGHT, was tasked to undertake the monitoring of the commercial countertrade programme.
 Based on the local economic requirement and global evolution on ‘Countertrade’, the programme has evolved to become an initiative which was termed as ‘Offset Programme’.

 Further on, the Government of Malaysia has decided to expand the scope of the initiate to further support the local economy and industry development and currently is termed as ‘Industrial Collaboration Programme’ or in short ICP.
 It is currently under the auspicious of the Ministry of Finance and a policy was published in December 2014.

 The current policy is titled ‘Policy and Guidelines on Industrial Collaboration Programme (ICP) in Government Procurement’ 3rd Edition.

 Develop knowledge based economy through technology acquisition and commercialization as well as relevant resources development;

 Create competitive national economy by positioning local players and products into global supply chain leveraging on foreign suppliers platform which is faster than the normal commercialization method;